A1 (group)

 A1 (stylised as a1) is a British–Norwegian boy group formed in 1998.

 Their debut single, "Be the First to Believe", entered the UK singles chart at number six in mid-1999.
 They achieved chart success in the UK and other parts of the world in the late 1990s and early 2000s, particularly Southeast Asia.
-In the UK, they scored two number ones and six other top 10 hits, seven of which were written by the band.
+In the UK, they scored two number ones and six other top 10 hits, seven of which were written by the group.
 Adding to this, they won a Brit Award for "British Breakthrough Act" in 2001.
 They were managed by band manager Tim Byrne, who also formed Steps.

 Marazzi left the band in 2002, citing personal reasons.
-The three remaining members subsequently decided to split due to exhaustion from being on the road for the best part of four years straight.
+The three remaining members subsequently decided to disband due to exhaustion from being on the road for the best part of four years straight.

 In December 2009, Ingebrigtsen, Read and Adams reformed a1, without Marazzi, in Norway for a series of concerts at the Christiania Theatre in Oslo.
 Since their comeback, they have released new singles as well as their fourth and fifth studio albums, Waiting for Daylight, in 2010, and Rediscovered, in 2012.

-In 2014, A1 appeared on the ITV2 documentary The Big Reunion along with other bands such as Eternal, Damage, Girl Thing, 3T and a band called 5th Story, made up of Dane Bowers (from Another Level), Gareth Gates, Kenzie (from Blazin' Squad), Kavana, and Adam Rickitt.
+In 2014, A1 appeared on the ITV2 documentary The Big Reunion along with other groups such as Eternal, Damage, Girl Thing, 3T and a group called 5th Story, made up of Dane Bowers (from Another Level), Gareth Gates, Kenzie (from Blazin' Squad), Kavana, and Adam Rickitt.

 History

-1998: Formation
+1998–1999: Formation and Here We Come

 Paul Marazzi, who had missed the cut for Steps, met Tim Byrne in 1998 to talk about forming a second group.
 Auditions were held where Christian Ingebrigtsen, Mark Read, and Ben Adams were recruited and the band was formed by the management team of Byrne and Vicky Blood.

-1999: Here We Come

 A1 signed with Columbia Records in February 1999 and released "Be the First to Believe" in Summer 1999.
 In November they released Here We Come, which reached number 4 in Norway and had four top ten singles in the UK.

-2000–2001: The A List
+2000–2002: The A List, Make It Good, Marazzi's departure and split

 In 2000, they achieved two number ones with "Take On Me" and "Same Old Brand New You".
 The video for their seventh single, "No More", was filmed in Singapore while they were on tour there.
 In 2001, the band began a massive arena tour of Asia, where they were very well received.
 During a mall signing in Indonesia, four teenage girls were killed in a stampede.
 In 2001, Sony Music launched a paid subscription service for a1 called 'Access All Areas', the first for an artist signed to the company.
 This was an early version of a social network allowing fans to meet and chat online.

-2002: Make It Good, Marazzi's departure and split

 Their third album, Make It Good saw a change of direction in their musical style but was to be their last studio project.
 On 8 October 2002, Marazzi left the group, citing personal reasons, and a1 subsequently decided to split.